Beach days in the summer are the best but they can really add up. Here’s where you can stick your toes in the sand without paying a fee.

 Cape May Point State Park

-Light House Ave., Cape May Point
+Light House Avenue, Cape May Point

 If you’re looking for a less crowded beach to lounge on, this is the place to be.
 This state park has nature trails, walking, hiking and even an exhibit gallery.
 While there aren’t any lifeguards on duty, it’s home to the infamous Cape May Lighthouse.

-Jennifer Ln., Manahawkin
+Jennifer Lane, Manahawkin (Stafford Twp.)

 Check out Jennifer Lane Beach, which is lifeguarded and allows food on the beach, perfect for an afternoon picnic in the sand.
 Though it’s a bay beach and not the ocean, it’s free and easy to access.
 It’s also close to Long Beach Island if you want to make a weekend out of it.